Frequently Asked Questions

 -

-Clients often tell me that coming into session feels like a warm hug or a weight being lifted from their nervous system, in part due to my genuine care, and in part from the humor and playfulness that naturally shows up in our work together.
-I’m a curious, big-hearted explorer at heart, and that shows up in how I help people understand what coping skills are actually doing, and why.
+Clients often tell me that coming into session feels like a weight being lifted from their nervous system, in part because of my genuine care, and in part because humor and playfulness naturally find their way into our work.
+I’m a curious, big-hearted explorer at heart, and that shows up in how I help people understand not just what coping skills to use, but why they work.
 I take some of the cliché therapy tools and make them meaningful, grounded, and human.

 I’ll be very real with you about the approaches we use.
-I’ll share my side eyes when CBT feels a little gaslighty, and my begrudging sighs when the experts (yes, me too) insist that exercise, sunlight, or other small habits actually do help—no matter how much I want to roll my eyes.
-I also get extremely nerdy when it comes to identifying the core values that motivate you, when my EMDR-informed lens pulls on threads of underlying beliefs and patterns woven through your life story, and when I explain what’s happening in your body and nervous system when you’re exposed to triggers or trauma—so the process of learning new ways of coping actually makes sense in your own lived experience.
+I’ll share my side-eye when CBT feels a little gaslighty, and my begrudging sigh when the experts (yes, me too) insist that exercise, sunlight, and other small habits actually do help—no matter how much I want to roll my eyes.
+I also get delightfully nerdy about identifying the values that drive you, exploring the underlying beliefs and patterns woven through your life story, and explaining what’s happening in your body and nervous system when trauma, stress, or triggers show up.
+I want the work we do to make sense in the context of your actual life—not just as something you're told to do because a therapist said so.

-Therapy with me is collaborative, reflective, and rooted in our real relationship.
-We slow down, get curious, and explore not just what’s happening, but what it means for you.
-While I draw from a variety of evidence-based approaches—Acceptance and Commitment Therapy, DBT, Schema Therapy, and EMDR, just to name a few—our work isn’t just about techniques or managing symptoms.
-It’s about the way we think, relate, and reflect together.
-Often, the most meaningful change happens in how we connect, make sense of your experiences, and try out new ways of being, right there in the room.
+Therapy with me is collaborative, reflective, and rooted in a genuine human relationship.
+We slow down, get curious, and explore not only what’s happening, but what it means for you.
+While I draw from evidence-based approaches like Acceptance and Commitment Therapy, DBT, Schema Therapy, EMDR, and brain-spotting, our work isn't just about techniques or symptom management.
+It's about helping you understand yourself more deeply, relate to your experiences differently, and create meaningful change in the ways you think, connect, and move through the world.

 -